 Let’s call “folded-JSON” the JSON embedded in the I-D: it fits the 72 chars width and it is acceptable for it to be invalid JSON.

 We then define “unfolded-JSON” a valid JSON fragment having the same contents of the “folded-JSON ” without folding, i.e. limits on the text width.
-The folding/unfolding operation may be done according to draft-kwatsen-netmod-artwork-folding.
+The folding/unfolding operation may be done according to [RFC-FOLD].
 The “unfolded-JSON” can be edited by the authors using JSON editors with the advantages of syntax validation and pretty-printing.

 Both the “folded” and the “unfolded” JSON fragments can include comments having descriptive fields and directives we’ll describe later to facilitate the reader and enable some automatic processing.